This article was originally published in March 2020 and updated on April 20, 2022.

 - Water – see instructions to determine amount

-- Mixing container – This one is from Home Dept and includes measurements and instructions for the correct dilution ratio
+- Mixing container – This one is from Home Depot and includes measurements and instructions for the correct dilution ratio

 - Empty plastic container